sgmurphy/wordpress-plugins/newsletter/readme.txt

 == Changelog ==

+= 8.0.9 =

+* Added third-party templates support
+* Fixed the opt-in on multilanguage installations
+* Fixed subject saving on standard welcome email
+* Fixes for multilanguage installations
+* Fixed single opt-in on repeated subscription

 = 8.0.8 =

 * New configuration of the unsubscribe process
-* New configuratioon of the welcome email
+* New configuration of the welcome email

 = 8.0.7 =